agnwinds/python/docs/sphinx/source/developer/cuda.rst

 Compilation
 -----------

 CUDA is an additional acceleration method and is therefore not enabled by default.
-To enable CUDA, Sirocco has to be compiled with the additional :code:`-DCUDA_ON` flag and linked with the appropriate libraries using the NVIDIDA CUDA compiler (nvcc).
-There are several ways to enable the CUDA components of Sirocco.
-The most simple is to run the configure script in the root Sirocco directory with the arguments :code:`--with-cuda`,
+To enable CUDA, SIROCCO has to be compiled with the additional :code:`-DCUDA_ON` flag and linked with the appropriate libraries using the NVIDIDA CUDA compiler (nvcc).
+There are several ways to enable the CUDA components of SIROCCO.
+The most simple is to run the configure script in the root SIROCCO directory with the arguments :code:`--with-cuda`,

 .. code:: bash

     [$SIROCCO] $ ./configure --with-cuda

-    Configuring Makefile for Sirocco radiative transfer code Checking for mpicc...yes
+    Configuring Makefile for SIROCCO radiative transfer code Checking for mpicc...yes
     Checking for gcc...yes
     Checking for nvcc...yes